 In astronomy, deep sky objects are those which are very far away from our planet.
-Deep sky photography, therefore, involves the capture of distant galaxies, nebulae and other astrophotgraphy targets.
-There are literally thousands of these deep sky objects available to anyone with the necessary equipment and in my experience, this kind of photography is challenging, exciting and filled with many technical issues to overcome along the way.
+Deep sky photography, therefore, involves the capture of distant galaxies, nebulae, and other astrophotography targets.
+There are literally thousands of these deep sky objects available to anyone with the necessary equipment and in my experience, this kind of photography is challenging, exciting, and filled with many technical issues to overcome along the way.

-The universe is a beautiful place.
+The Universe is a beautiful place.
 It’s full of stars, planets, and other celestial bodies.
 But it’s also full of mysteries that we’re still trying to figure out.
+Take a look at this page to find out about lenticular galaxies, they can be fascinating objects to photograph.

 We’ve been looking up at the sky for centuries, but only in the last few decades have we been able to explore space with satellites and telescopes.
 And now, thanks to advances in technology, you can take amazing photos of space from your own backyard!